Green Smoothie Gourmet

 Here are general steps.
 For detailed measurements and recipe, scroll down to the recipe card at the bottom of this post.

-Step 2: Make the Protein Bars
+Step 2: Process the bar mixture.

 Recipe Tips

-To double the recipe.
-This recipe doubles easily to fit in an 8-inch square pan, and make 9-16 bars depending on how you slice them.
+• To double the recipe.
+This recipe doubles easily to fit in an 8-inch square pan, and make 9-16 bars depending on how you slice them

 overhead of sliced bars